jb3k/ts-practice/docs/typescriptNotes.md

 4. This is how you define a type is TS
     - it needs to match what you created before
     - it is good practice to just create the types at the top with a aliased name, then refer to that name in our function

+5. For function you can explicitly say what you want to return at the beginning of the function and ts will correct you if you return a different data type
+    Ex:
+    - function addListItem(task: Task): boolean {
+        do something
+    }

+6. This is how you set a type as an arr.
+The varibale created is going to be an array of Task

+7. had to create a variable of the task JSON because the JSON.parse() method could only take in non-null values... in the case that the task is null, it would cause an error, so in order to work around... save to varible make condition to retrun if null